AmazingGabriel16/GabTobing/README.md

 Welcome to the GitHub repository of my website.

+Being a student without a job, I can't really afford hosting stuff that they usually have, so I've kinda just hosted it on GitHub.
+There isn't much story to it besides me just wanting a website.

 All of the pages should be in the main directory and not in a file, the resources(assets) for those pages and all pages would be located inside clearly labelled folders, such as the images and js folder.

 # Use of code